unovue/radix-vue/docs/content/components/menubar.md

       typeSimple: 'function',
       description: (
         <span>
-          Event handler called when focus moves back after closing.
+          Event handler called when focus moves to the trigger after closing.
 It can be prevented by calling <Code>event.preventDefault</Code>.
         </span>
       ),
     },